ymyke/cardio/README.md

   - Card shop: Buy cards for gems
   - Exchange: Change spirits to gems and vice versa
   - Card lottery: Give a card and get a random card in return
-  - Card game: Play some little game and the better you are the better the card you get (at random) in return. -- Ideas for minigames:
+  - Card/skill game: Play some little game and the better you are the better the card you get (at random) in return.
+Or the better a skill you can chose?
+Or the more random skills or cards you can choose from.
+Or... -- Ideas for minigames:
     - Guess the number: The computer picks a number between 1 and 100 and you have to guess it.
 The computer tells you whether your guess is too high or too low.
     - Rock Paper Scissors for x times.